Overview

 Setting the bucket CORS header

-Some browser operations require the domain to be whitelisted by the CORS header.
-We setup firebase to whitelist our domain by providing a cors.json config file to gsutil or gcloud storage.
+Some read operations require the client's domain to be whitelisted by a CORS header.
+We list the authorized domains in a cors.json file and send it to Google through the CLI, with gcloud storage.

 [